 I’m not kidding when I say that Storm took one hell of a beating here, and if you’ve seen Jimmy wrestle before, you know exactly what I’m talking about.
 But she gave as good as she got and even hit her Strong Zero finisher for a very close near fall.

 If you weren’t sure about Toni then I strongly suggest watching this match.
-You will come away with new found respect for her.
+You will come away with a newfound respect for her.

 Winner – Jimmy Havoc

 Candyfloss v Lion Kid v Veda Scott v Cara Noir v Roy Johnson v Chuck Mambo